-Nicholas Kaufmann is the Bram Stoker Award-nominated, Thriller Award-nominated, and Shirley Jackson Award-nominated author of nine books in the horror, fantasy, and adventure genres, including CHASING THE DRAGON (ChiZine Publications), DYING IS MY BUSINESS (St. Martin's Press), and 100 FATHOMS BELOW (Blackstone Publishing).
-His short fiction has appeared in CEMETERY DANCE, BLACK STATIC, NIGHTMARE MAGAZINE, DARK DISCOVERIES, and others.
+Nicholas Kaufmann is the Bram Stoker Award-nominated, Thriller Award-nominated, Shirley Jackson Award-nominated, and Dragon Award-nominated author of nine books in the horror, fantasy, and adventure genres, including CHASING THE DRAGON (ChiZine Publications), DYING IS MY BUSINESS (St. Martin's Press), and the bestselling 100 FATHOMS BELOW with Steven L. Kent (Blackstone Publishing).
+His short fiction has appeared in CEMETERY DANCE, BLACK STATIC, NIGHTMARE MAGAZINE, INTERZONE, and others.
 In addition to his own original work, he has written for such properties as ZOMBIES VS. ROBOTS and THE ROCKETEER.
-He also teaches writing classes for LitReactor.
 He lives in Brooklyn, NY with his wife and two ridiculous cats.

 Daniel M. Kimmel is the 2018 recipient of the Skylark Award from the New England Science Ficion Association.
 A veteran film critic, he was a Hugo finalist for "Jar Jar Binks Must Die."
 He is the author of a number of short stories, as well as Compton Crook finalist for "Shh!
 It's a Secret."
-His latest novel, "Father of the Bride of Frankenstein," will be released by Fantastic Books in January 2019.
+His latest novel is "Father of the Bride of Frankenstein."

-Kim Kindya is a freelance web content manager, editor, writer, and event planne.
-She has worked at the SoHo ArtHouse (formerly the SoHo Gallery for Digital Art) in New York City, where she organized the successful AniMiniCon SoHo anime convention for 3 years.
-She has also been a producer for several interactive digital products, such as the "The Star Trek Encyclopedia," "Farscape: The Game," and the original game "Darkened Skye."
-She has reviewed SF and Fantasy bookw for Publishers Weekly, as well as published X-Men short stories, a Powerpuff Girls "Choose-Your-Own-Adventure" book for kids, and Looney Tunes books for Scholastic.
-She is a Master-level costumer who has competed at Philcon, Lunacon, WorldCon and Costume-Con.
+Kim Kindya is a freelance editor, writer, and content manager.
+She currently has been doing editing work for manga publisher Seven Seas Entertainment.
+She has also worked at the SoHo ArtHouse digital art gallery in New York City, where she organized the successful AniMiniCon SoHo anime convention for 3 years.
+She has been a producer at Simon and Schuster Interactive on various digital products, such as the "The Star Trek Encyclopedia," "Farscape: The Game," and the original game "Darkened Skye."
+She has reviewed SF and fantasy bookw for Publishers Weekly and has had published X-Men short stories, a Powerpuff Girls "Choose-Your-Own-Adventure" book for kids, and Looney Tunes books for Scholastic.
+She is a Master-level costumer and has competed at Philcon, Lunacon, WorldCon and Costume-Con.

-Anastasia Klimchynskaya is a doctoral candidate at the University of Pennsylvania, where she's working on a dissertation on the emergence of science fiction in the 19th century.
-In particular, she's exploring how the genre came out of the scientific history of the period.
+Anastasia Klimchynskaya is a postdoctoral researcher at the Institute on the Formation of Knowledge at the University of Chicago.
+Her current book project focuses on articulating how the new technoscientific paradigm brought about by industrialization gave rise to the literary form of science fiction.
 She has presented on science fiction, AI, Star Trek, fandom history, and transmedia storytelling at various conferences and conventions, including Star Trek: Mission NYC, Escape Velocity, and Science in Public, and recently taught a course titled "Living in a Science Fiction World," which used sci-fi to tackle contemporary sociopolitical, legal, and technological issues.
-She's passionate about using science fiction as a tool to envision and prepare for our future, and loves to explore the means through which science fiction so often becomes science fact.
-She is also head of Media Programming for Philcon, at which she has been a panelist since 2014, and a peer reviewer for the Journal of Science Fiction.
+She has been on the Philcon programming committee since 2015, and is currently Deputy Head of Programming.